• Skip to primary navigation

 • Store leftovers in the refrigerator for about 4-5 days.

-• If you want to freeze the cake, wrap the cake without the frosting and store in freezer for up to 3 months.
+• If you want to freeze the cake, wrap the cake in plastic wrap without the frosting and store in an airtight container in the freezer for up to 3 months.
 Make the frosting when you are ready to serve the angel food cake.

 keto angel food cake with pudding frosting on cake stand